-Common ways to use conditional access with Intune
+What are common ways to use conditional access with Intune?

 |Applies to: Intune in the Azure portal|

 |Looking for documentation about Intune in the classic portal?
 Go here.|

 There are two types of conditional access with Intune: device-based conditional access and app-based conditional access.
 You need to configure the related compliance policies to drive conditional access compliance at your organization.
 Conditional access is commonly used to do things like allow or block access to Exchange on-premises, control access to the network, or integrate with a Mobile Threat Defense solution.

 The below information helps you understand how to use the Intune mobile device compliance capabilities and the Intune mobile application management (MAM) capabilities.

 Intune and Azure Active Directory work together to make sure only managed and compliant devices are allowed access to email, Office 365 services, Software as a service (SaaS) apps, and on-premises apps.
 Additionally, you can set a policy in Azure Active Directory to only enable computers that are domain-joined, or mobile devices that are enrolled in Intune to access Office 365 services.

 Intune provides device compliance policy capabilities that evaluate the compliance status of the devices.
 The compliance status is reported to Azure Active Directory that uses it to enforce the conditional access policy created in Azure Active Directory when the user tries to access company resources.

 Device-based conditional access policies for Exchange online and other Office 365 products are configured through the Azure portal.

 Learn more about conditional access in Azure Active Directory.